Seneca-ICTOER/AdvOOP/docs/E-STL/Algorithms.md

 ## Algorithm Library

 The `algorithm` function templates perform common operations on ranges of elements in a sequence.
 The function calls accept these ranges as arguments in the form of iterators.
 These functions apply, not only to containers, but also to strings and built-in arrays.
-Thy do not change the size or storage allocation of any sequence.
+They do not change the size or storage allocation of any sequence.

 The function templates are defined in header `<algorithm>`.
 The templates consist of: